-These can be broken down into specific categories such as Sales & Marketing (S&M), Research & Development (R&D), and General & Administrative (G&A).
+These operating expenses can be broken down into specific categories such as sales & marketing (S&M), research & development (R&D), and general & administrative (G&A).
 By adding these up, you can find your total operating expenses.
-Note: You could also separate by payroll expenses vs non-payroll expenses.
+Note: You canalso choose to separate by payroll expenses vs non-payroll expenses.

 This calculation leaves you with your operating income.

 This could include interest, revenues, and gains on the sale of investments.
 After adding this to your operating profit, the total equals your earnings before interest, taxes, depreciation, and amortization, also known as EBITDA.